-(a) Except as otherwise provided by statute other than this [act], a person that in good faith accepts a substitute decision-making document without actual knowledge that the substitute decision-making document is void, invalid, or terminated, or that the purported decision maker's authority is void, invalid, or terminated, may assume without inquiry that the substitute decision-

-- making document is genuine, valid and still in effect and the decision maker's authority is genuine, valid and still in effect. - (b) A person that is asked to accept a substitute decision-making document may request, and rely upon, without further investigation: - (1) a decision maker's assertion of any factual matter concerning the individual for whom decisions will be made, the decision maker, or the substitute decision-making document; - (2) a translation of the substitute decision-making document if the substitute decision-making document contains, in whole or in part, language other than English[or the language of the person that is asked to accept the substitute decision-making document]; and - (3) an opinion of counsel as to any matter of law concerning the substitute decision-making document if the person requesting the opinion of counsel provides in a writing or other record the reason for the request. - [(c) For purposes of this section and Section 6, a person that conducts activities through employees is without actual knowledge of a fact relating to a substitute decision-making document, the individual for whom decisions will be made, or the decision maker if the employee who is asked to accept the substitute decision-making document is without actual knowledge of the fact.]
+- (a) Except as otherwise provided by statute of this [state] other than this [act], a person that in good faith accepts a substitute decision-making document without actual knowledge that the document is void, invalid, or terminated, or that the purported decision maker's authority is void, invalid, or terminated, may assume without inquiry that the document is genuine, valid, and still in effect and the decision maker's authority is genuine, valid, and still in effect. - (b) A person that is asked to accept a substitute decision-making document may request, and rely on, without further investigation: - (1) a decision maker's assertion of a fact concerning the individual for whom a decision will be made, the decision maker, or the substitute decision-making document; - (2) a translation of the document if the document contains, in whole or in part, language other than English; and - (3) an opinion of counsel as to any matter of law concerning the document if the person requesting the opinion of counsel provides in a writing or other record the reason for the request.

-19 Comment
+22 Comment